Translation disclaimer (Translation disclaimer)

 Partnership members

-Appointed by: Leader of the Council:
+Appointed by the leader of the Council:

-Appointed by: Additional opposition groups:
+Appointed by other opposition groups:

 Calderdale Youth Council

-Appointed by: Voluntary and community sector groups:
+Voluntary and community sector

 Local NHS representative

-Appointed by: Calderdale Cares Partnership Board:
+Appointed by Calderdale Cares Partnership Board:

 Local housing representative

-Appointed by: Calderdale Housing Consortium:
+Appointed by Calderdale Housing Consortium:

-Terms of reference 2024
+Terms of Reference

 Purpose